xXPablo-160200Xx/AD8232/README.md

 To download this project check the green button (Code↓) in the upper-right files square and select the "Download .
 ZIP" option.

-It's important to compile and up the .ino files before using the .py files.
+It's important to compile and upload the .ino files before using the .py files.